 I work around anesthetic agents.
 Can this harm my pregnancy?

-It is unlikely.
-Older studies, which were mostly done before the use of modern scavenging equipment (devices that collect anesthesia from the air to avoid inhalation by veterinary staff), suggested that repeated exposure or high levels of exposure to inhaled anesthetics in an occupational setting might increase the chance for a birth defect or miscarriage.
-However, occupational exposure to inhaled anesthetics with the use of scavenging equipment and correct technique does not lead to a higher chance of miscarriage or birth defects.
+Older studies, which were mostly done before the use of modern scavenging equipment (devices that collect anesthesia from the air to avoid inhalation by staff), suggested that repeated exposure or high levels of exposure to inhaled anesthetics in an occupational setting might increase the chance for a birth defect or miscarriage.
+However, occupational exposure to inhaled anesthetics with the use of scavenging equipment and correct technique is not expected to lead to a higher chance of miscarriage or birth defects.

 I am around our x-ray machine.
 Does this mean that I am exposed to radiation?